asvd/jailed/README.md

 application.setInterface(api);
 ```

+In this example the `whenConnected()` plugin method is used at the
+application site: that method subscribes the given function to the
-After a plugin is connected, the functions exported by the plugin are
+plugin connection event, after which the functions exported by the
-avaialable at the `remote` property of the plugin object.
-To set up a
+plugin become accessible at the `remote` property of a plugin.

-handler for the connection event, use `whenConnected()` method of a
-plugin.
-It can be used as many times as needed and thus subscribe
+The `whenConnected()` method may be used as many times as needed and
-several handlers for a single connection event (for convenience, it is
+thus subscribe several handlers for a single connection event.
+For
-also possible to set a connection handler even after the plugin has
+additional convenience, it is also possible to set a connection
-already been connected — in this case the handler is issued
+handler even after the plugin has already been connected — in this
-immediately, yet asynchronously).
+case the handler is issued immediately (yet asynchronously).

+When a plugin code is executed, a set of functions exported by the
+application is already prepared.
+But if one of those functions is
+invoked, it will actually be called on the application site.
+If in
+this case the code of that function will try to use a function
+exported by the plugin, it may not be prepared yet.
+To solve this, the
+similar `application.whenConnected()` method is available on the
+plugin site.
+The method works same as the one of the plugin object:
+the subscribed handler function will be executed after the connection
+is initialized, and a set of functions exported by each site is
+available on the opposite site.

+Therefore:

+- If you need to load a plugin and supply it with a set of exported
+  functions, simply provide those functions into the plugin
+  constructor, and then access those at `applictaion.remote` property
+  on the plugin site — the exported functions are already prepared
+  when the plugin code is exectued.

+- If you need to load a plugin and use the functions it provides
+  through exporting, set up a handler using `plugin.whenConnected()`
+  method on the application site.
+After the event is fired, the
+  functions exported by the plugin are available at its `remote`
+  property of the plugin object;.

+- If both application and a plugin use the exported functions of each
+  other, *and* the communication is initiated by the plugin, you will
+  most likely need to use the `application.whenConnected()` method on
+  the plugin site before initiating the communication, in order to
+  make sure that the functions exported by the plugin are already
+  exported to the application.

 To disconnect a plugin, use the `disconnect()` method: it kills a
 worker / subprocess immediately without any chance for its code to